aegntic/ae-desktop/packages/agent-infra/mcp-servers/browser/README.md

   --port <port>              port to listen on for SSE and HTTP transport.
-  --proxy-bypass <bypass>    comma-separated domains to bypass proxy, for example ".com,chromium.org,.domain.com" --proxy-server <proxy>     specify proxy server, for example "http://myproxy:3128" or "socks5://myproxy:8080" --user-agent <ua string>   specify user agent string --user-data-dir <path>     path to the user data directory.
+  --proxy-bypass <bypass>    comma-separated domains to bypass proxy, for example ".com,chromium.org,.domain.com" --proxy-server <proxy>     specify proxy server, for example "http://myproxy:3128" or "socks5://myproxy:8080" --user-aegnt <ua string>   specify user aegnt string --user-data-dir <path>     path to the user data directory.
   --viewport-size <size>     specify browser viewport size in pixels, for example "1280, 720" --output-dir <path>        path to the directory for output files